spences10/scottspence.com/copy/about.md

 ### Music I listen to

 I'm a massive Drum and Bass fan.
-I have a Deezer playlist I like to listen to for coding with the title for which I stole from Phil
+I have a Spotify playlist I like to listen to for coding with the title for which I stole from Phil
 Hawksworth:

-<Deezer
-  frameSrc="playlist/8980854742"
+<Spotify
+  spotifyLink="playlist/75OcGUSaOXVnOLsFRA9taT?si=0ef1521713074cf9"
+  width="100%"
 />

-Other playlists I'd recommend would be Hospital Records Drum & Bass Fresh Selections:
+Other playlists I'd recommend would be the UKF Drum and Bass Top 100:

-<Deezer
-  frameSrc="playlist/4061543982"
+<Spotify
+  spotifyLink="playlist/0Zarq4BVkFkZOWkmqsfrjA?si=00e42e2f62174e17"
+  width="100%"
 />

 ### Podcasts I listen to